darnuria/pdns/docs/manpages/pdnsutil.1.rst

     zone transfers are denied.
 If only the zone is provided as argument, the 4-parameter quoted string defaults to ``'1 0 1 ab'``.
 A sample commandline is: ``pdnsutil set-nsec3 powerdnssec.org '1 1 1 ab' narrow``.
+    Setting **axfr** will make PowerDNS reply to AXFR on the zone with full-width nsec3 records while replying with narrow records itself.
+    A sample commandline is:
+    "pdnsutil set-nsec3 powerdnssec.org '1 1 1 ab' narrow axfr".
     **WARNING**: If running in RSASHA1 mode (algorithm 5 or 7), switching from NSEC to NSEC3 will require a DS update in the parent zone. unpublish-zone-key *ZONE* *KEY-ID*